zhouzypaul/zhouzypaul.github.io/_pages/personal.md

 > For all that has been, thank you!
 For all that is to come, yes! --- Dag Hammarskjold

-> Life is short, do what you must do. --- Pulkit Agrawal

 > The whole of science is nothing more than the refinement of everyday thinking. --- Albert Einstein

 > Stay hungry, stay foolish. --- Steve Jobs

 > The wisest mind has something yet to learn. --- George Santanaya

-> If you’re going through hell, keep going. --- Winston Churchill

 > Impossible is for the unwilling. --- John Keats